-Clocks, canons and propellers – we know the stuff from some heavy machinery.
-And finally, the watch industry celebrates a comeback of this industrial material: Bronze!
+Clocks, canons and propellers – we usually know bronze from these engineering heavyweights.
+And finally, the watch industry celebrates a comeback of this industrial material!
 What makes Bronze so special is not only it’s toughness, but also that it develops it’s very individual patina over the time by being used.
 That makes every Bronze watch a unique piece.
 And every watch owner loves to have a unique timepiece in his watch collection!

 But first things first: Actually, some brands have already started producing Bronze watches in the past few years.
 Panerai introduced it’s Luminor Submersible 1950 3 Days Automatic Bronzo in 2011 and at that time kicked of a little Bronze-boom.
 Tudor presented it’s Heritage Black Bay Bronze at Baselworld 2016.
 Also smaller watch brands such as Germano & Walter or Hentschel Hamburg have been producing them for many years - only to mention a few.
 But 2017 is the year everyone should think about Bronze watches!